 A guide to using the R-Ladies xaringan slide theme

-In addition to research, I teach graduate-level courses at OHSU on statistics, data science, and data visualization using R. I also have developed and led several R workshops and smaller team-based training sessions, and love to train new “useRs”.
+In addition to research, I teach four graduate-level courses using R, and I am the author of “Working with Data in the Tidyverse,” to be offered by DataCamp.com.
+I am also a co-author of the book “blogdown: Creating Websites with R Markdown” with Yihui Xie and Amber Thomas.
+Finally, I have developed and led several R workshops and smaller team-based training sessions, and love to train new “useRs”.

 PhD in Developmental Psychology & Quantitative Methods, 2008